-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down, and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3, and make a third appeal.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
 If you

 - decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.
+Section 10 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.

-Section 7.
+Section 8.
 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon

 When you are admitted to a hospital, you have the right to get all of your covered hospital services that are necessary to diagnose and treat your illness or injury.
-For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet: Medical Benefits Chart (what is covered and what you pay).
+For more information about our coverage for your hospital care, including any limitations on this coverage, see Chapter 4 of this booklet, Benefits Chart (What is covered).